bentonwong/rt_bart/README.md

 # Real Time BART.gov Train Departures by Benton Wong (c) 2017

-This gem will provide a simple and quick way to get real time departures and individual station information from a CLI interface for every station in the Bay Area Rapid Transit system.
+This gem will provide a simple and quick way to get real time departures and individual station information from a CLI interface for every station in the Bay Area Rapid Transit (BART) system.

 The data is pulled directly from an official, public api provided by api.bart.gov.